 MIPAX’ is a full MIP, which consists of a Down half MIP and an Up half MIP.
 It can respond to OAM flow coming from A-side and targeted to it.
 It can also respond to OAM flow targeted to it coming from Z-side and traversing the connection function.

 MIPZY’ is a full MIP, which consists of a Down half MIP and an Up half MIP.
 It can respond to OAM flow coming from Z-side and targeted to it.
 It can also respond to OAM flow targeted to it coming from A-side and traversing the connection function.

+More details are described in Section 3.4 of [IETF RFC 6371].

 7 OAM functions